 1. Prior to the conclusion of any sales or service contract, the trader shall provide the consumer with the following information, if not already apparent from the context:

-1. On concluding an on-premises contract, the trader shall provide the consumer with the following information in a clear and intelligible manner, if not already apparent from the context:
+1. On concluding an on-premises contract, the trader or the person acting on his behalf shall provide the consumer with the following information in a clear and intelligible manner, if not already apparent from the context: